herofilo/StormCat/StormCat/README.txt

 * Comparison of addons in a Catalogue by fingerprint
 * Comparison of Catalogues: new option for comparing the addons contained in the current Catalogue against any other selected in the Catalogue Management table
 * Some minor bug fixes

-NOTE: you'll need to use the 'Refresh Index' on the Catalogue Management page for updating the new information about the catalogues in the index.

 Please refer to the VERSION HISTORY section for a complete history of changes in the program